-If you’re new to my blog ( where have you been?) when I talk of chronic illness and chronic pain it’s because I am diagnosed with M/E/CFS, Fibromyalgia and Joint Hypermobility.
-Which in very simple terms means I am constantly exhausted and I’m in pain ALL OF THE TIME!
-Yes that is possible.
-We may say we are ‘fine’ but internally our bodies are screaming.
-So you can also find out what we say and what we actually mean here in a post a wrote a while ago.
-However, I’m now 10 years into living with these conditions and I have become a dab hand at being resourceful at keeping warm in the winter without actually having to blare my heating 24 hours a day.
+If you’re new to my blog, when I talk of chronic illness and chronic pain it’s because I am diagnosed with M/E/CFS, Fibromyalgia and Joint Hypermobility.
+I’m now 10 years into living with these conditions.
+Over the years I’ve become a dab hand at being resourceful at ways to keep warm in the winter with my chronic illness.
+All without having to blast my heating 24 hours a day.

 My eldest baby left us on 12th September this year to start his university adventures.
 I didn’t want to write about it straight away ( or before) as my head was literally all over the place with a huge mixture of emotions.
 Yes I was unbelievably proud of him, but I was, as most mum’s would be, absolutely terrified that he wasn’t going to cope!
 It was so hard to leave him there on his joining weekend although we are lucky enough to be relatively close enough to go there for a day visit- which we did the next day to take him for a final family meal before leaving him properly.